djcustard/GestureGAN/README.md

 <p align='center'>
 <i> These are plotted RGB tensors.
 I will add the sound for each of these so they can be heard. </i>
 </p>

+Already we can see that the detail is very finite in these images.
+We will see whether the model can replicate these traits.

 It its important to note that PGAN have the potential to create 1024x1024 size images.
 Whilst this takes considerable power and will most likely involve renting time on a higher spec computer.
 This could be a possibility.
 If the PGAN works on a smaller scale with random audio clips, the next steps will be to:

 - Develop a classifier and organise the audio clips into folders of their specification.